harmony-one/harmony-ops/docs/nodes/nodeSetupCheatSheet.md

-# This guide will act as a cheat sheet for those who need to reconnect to your node and/or check statuses
+# This guide will act as a quick reference for those who need to reconnect to your node and/or check statuses

 **First time running/setting up your node:**